artkonekt/artkonekt.com/source/_posts/2017-08-14-concord-reusable-and-extensible-modules-for-laravel.md

 When I started coding in '99, I wanted my first application to be the very best, so I spent a lot of time polishing it.
 I've created dozens of applications since then.
 Some patterns in my code were repeating and have settled with time.
 I had a lot of referential point in prior projects and often copypasted code.

-I don't prefer copypaste, but it's better then investing efforts in YAGNI features, that only create noise.
+I don't prefer copypaste, but today I say it is better then investing efforts in YAGNI features, that only create noise.

 After growing from solo to a team, and being specialized to E-commerce, one day I realized that it's approximately the 15th time in my life I'm